green-coding-solutions/documentation/content/en/docs/measuring/metric-providers/cgroup-memory.md

 This metric provider prints to Stdout a continuous stream of data.
 The format of the data is as follows:

-`TIMESTAMP READING CONTAINER.ID`
+`TIMESTAMP READING CONTAINER-ID`

 Where:
 - `TIMESTAMP`: Unix timestamp, in microseconds
 - `READING`: The amount of memory, in bytes, used during the time interval
-- `CONTAINER.ID`: The container ID that this reading is for
+- `CONTAINER-ID`: The container ID that this reading is for

 Any errors are printed to Stderr.

 ### How it works
 The provider assumes that you have [cgroups v2](https://www.man7.org/linux/man-pages/man7/cgroups.7.html) enabled on your system.
-It reads from the `memory.current` file under `sys/fs/cgroup/user.slice/user-<USER-ID>.slice/user@<USER-ID>.service/user.slice/docker-%s.scope/`
+It reads from the `memory.current` file under `sys/fs/cgroup/user.slice/user-<USER-ID>.slice/user@<USER-ID>.service/user.slice/docker-<CONTAINER-ID>.scope/`

 Currently, `<USER-ID>` is assumed to be the default unix user-id of 1000